 Despite having pestered his mother to distraction to sign him up for sailing lessons after he spotted a Sabot dinghy while on a fishing and diving holiday on the Great Barrier Reef, when he did finally get his wish, he wanted to quit after the first lesson.

-The problem was that as an eight-year-old he was the youngest on the course and always ended up in the crew’s role – and not being in control of the boat did not sit well with him at all.
+The problem was that as an eight-year-old he was the youngest on the boat and always ended up in the crew’s role – and not being in control of the boat did not sit well with him at all.

 Happily though, Luke’s mother made sure he persevered with his sailing lessons, and next time out he got to steer.